How do you talk to yourself? What does your inner voice sound like?

-He asks us to consider the fact that statistics show that in any given year almost 30% of the adult population will suffer from a recognised psychiatric disorder (iii) The World Health Organization estimates that depression is currently the fourth biggest, most costly, and most debilitating disease in the world, and by the year 2020 it will be the second biggest.
-In any week, one-tenth of the adult population is suffering from clinical depression, and one in five people will suffer from it at some point in their lifetime (iv).
+He asks us to consider the fact that statistics show that in any given year almost 30% of the adult population will suffer from a recognised psychiatric disorder (iii) In any week, one-tenth of the adult population is suffering from clinical depression, and one in five people will suffer from it at some point in their lifetime (iv).

-And then, there are the many forms of psychological suffering that don’t constitute actual ‘clinical disorders’…
+And then, there are many forms of psychological suffering that don’t constitute actual ‘clinical disorders’…